seanreed1111/sql-recipes/recipes.md

 How It Works
 RANK acts like any other analytic function, operating in a second pass over the result set once non- analytic processing is complete.
 In this recipe, the EMPLOYEE_ID and SALARY values are SELECTed (there are no WHERE predicates to filter the table’s data, so we get everyone employed in the organization).
 The analytic phase then orders the results in descending ORDER BY salary, and computes the rank value on the results starting at 1.
 Note carefully how the RANK function has handled equal values.
 Two employee with salary of 17000 are given equal rank of 2.
 The next employee, at 14000, has a rank of 4.
-This is known as sparse ranking, WHERE tied values “consume” place holders.
-In practical terms, this means that our equal second-place holders consume both second and third place, and the next available rank to provide is 4.
+This is known as sparse ranking, WHERE tied values “conSUMe” place holders.
+In practical terms, this means that our equal second-place holders conSUMe both second and third place, and the next available rank to provide is 4.
 You can use an alternative to sparse ranking called dense ranking.
-Oracle supports this using the DENSE_RANK analytical function.
+SQL supports this using the DENSE_RANK analytical function.
 Observe what happens to the recipe when we switch to dense ranking.
 SELECT employee_id, salary, dense_rank() over (ORDER BY salary desc) as Salary_Rank FROM employee;